 Things to consider:

-- Word will throw in extra line if setting are not set to: Do not add extra space b/w paragraphs of same style.
+○ Word will throw in extra line if setting is not set to: Do not add extra space b/w paragraphs of same style.

-- Insert page break (instead of hitting return).
+○ Insert page break (instead of hitting return).
 Use section breaks only with new format

 Other Questions related to format?

 WEX is here to make sure this process is as smooth as possible for you.
 We believe that the editing experience should be a dynamic exchange.
 If you have a question, we’re just an email away.
 Email the Writers’ Exchange: email@example.com

 For further dissertation resources and tips check out our website: www.wex.antioch.edu